Diversity Mission Statement

 We consciously construct a curriculum that provides an anti-bias education, defined by the National Association for the Education of Young Children (NAEYC) as “an active/activist approach to challenging prejudice, stereotyping, bias and the ‘isms’ in a society in which institutional structures create and maintain sexism, racism, and handicappism.”
 For example, on any given day you might see preschoolers:

-Listening to guest speakers who break stereotypes; for example, female firefighters, male nurses and people with differing abilities.
+Listening to guest speakers who break stereotypes, such as female firefighters, male nurses, and people with differing abilities.

 Students role playing experiences of fairness and justice to talk about Martin Luther King, Jr. and the civil rights movement.

 Discussing the realities of differently-abled individuals and assessing CDS’ accessibility for differently-abled people promotes student awareness about ableism and inclusion.

 Reading a storybook about a child who does not fit into gender boxes to talk about gender expression and diversity.